Frequently Asked Questions and Answers- Online Instruction for Students with Disabilities

 Q: Will ODS be able to proctor my exams in person if I need this?

-Most exams and quizzes have moved to online systems within your Learning Management System (Canvas, Sakai, or Blackboard) and some may be using online proctoring software such as ProctorTrack.
+Many exams and quizzes have moved to online systems within your Learning Management System (Canvas, Sakai, or Blackboard) and some may be using online proctoring software.
 Please see our Technology Information Page for COVID-19 and Online Learning for more information on exam accommodations and proctoring systems.

 If you have questions or concerns about how this will work for you please contact your ODS Coordinator as soon as possible so they can work with you and your faculty on a possible solution.